goose-alt/proofweb/README.md

 - [ ] Update coq (if possible and necessary)
 - [ ] Create a new frontend (Vue or Angular)
 - [ ] Possibly update the backend and fix any bugs and outdated dependencies

+## Mentions
+- Huge thanks to AlexBMJ for obtaining the original software